The Boss (Diana Ross album)

-The Boss is the tenth studio album by American singer Diana Ross, released on May 23, 1979 by Motown Records.
+The Boss is the tenth studio album by American singer Diana Ross, released on May 23, 1979, by Motown Records.

 Background

 This album was written and produced by longtime Ross collaborators Nickolas Ashford & Valerie Simpson and marked her return to Top 40 radio based on the strength of the title track, which peaked at number 19 on the pop singles chart, and number 12 on the US R&B Chart.
 In addition, all the LP tracks went to number one on the dance charts, and the album itself peaked at number 14 on the Billboard 200.
 It was certified Gold by the Recording Industry Association of America (RIAA).

-For its 20th Anniversary in 1999, the album was remastered and released on CD with 12" versions of "The Boss" and "It's My House" as extra tracks.
+For its 20th anniversary in 1999, the album was remastered and released on CD with 12" versions of "The Boss" and "It's My House" as extra tracks.
 The 12" versions of "I Ain't Been Licked" and "No One Gets the Prize"/"The Boss" appear on Diana: Deluxe Edition, and a rare remixed single version of "No One Gets the Prize" on The Motown Anthology – Diana Ross.

 Ross also promoted the album on her first HBO special, Standing Room Only.
-The special was culled from her successful "Tour '79" stop at Caesars Palace, and the setlist included the title song, "The Boss", plus "It's My House", "No One Gets the Prize", "I Ain't Been Licked" and "All for One".
+The special was culled from her successful Tour '79 stop at Caesars Palace in Las Vegas, and the setlist included the title song, "The Boss", plus "It's My House", "No One Gets the Prize", "I Ain't Been Licked" and "All for One".

 Track listing

-All tracks were written and produced by Ashford & Simpson.
+All tracks written and produced by Ashford & Simpson.